Surprising to exactly no one is the fact that London is one of the most famous and highly visited cities in the entire world.

 Price: £17.50 for a single, adult ticket (Tickets are cheaper when purchased in advance, online, or when purchased after 2:00 pm on weekdays).

 26. The British Library

 If you’re a fellow bibliophile who is looking for some of the most famous London landmarks ever, then the British Library is for you!

-Not only is it totally free to enter, but it also houses some of the greatest treasures in literary history, including the Codex Sinaiticus (the first complete text of the New Testament), Leonardo da Vinci’s notebooks, the Magna Carta (1215), Shakespeare’s First Folio (1623), the Gutenberg Bible (1455), The Diamond Sutra in Chinese (From 888 and the world’s oldest printed book), the score to Handel’s Messiah, handwritten Beatles lyrics, and more.
+Not only is it totally free to enter, but it also houses some of the greatest treasures in literary history, including the Codex Sinaiticus, Leonardo da Vinci’s notebooks, the Magna Carta (1215), Shakespeare’s First Folio (1623), and the Gutenberg Bible (1455).

-To sneak a peek at this treasure trove of book-related greatness, just beeline it on over to the Sir John Ritblat Treasures Gallery or book (get it?) a snazzy little, one hour tour of the library, for £10 per person, through their website.
+Now, to enjoy one of the most famous London landmarks on this list, beeline it on over to the Sir John Ritblat Treasures Gallery or book (get it?) a snazzy little, one-hour tour of the library, for £10 per person, through their website.

-Once you’ve adequately savored all of the literature that you can handle, feel free to head outside and enjoy the large piazza, and cascading terraces, that stand just outside the entrance (There’s also a sleek statue of Sir Issac Newton here too).
+However, once you’ve adequately savored all of the literature that you can handle, feel free to head outside and enjoy the large piazza, and cascading terraces, that stand just outside the entrance (There’s even a statue of Sir Issac Newton).